joekohler/cifuzz/docs/Configuration.md

 ### project

-Set the project name of the CI App project
+Set the project name of CI Sense project

 #### Example